tripl-ai/arc/docs-src/content/tutorial/index.md

 To make this data more useful for querying (for example doing aggregation by time period) we need to **safely** apply data typing.

 Add a new stage to apply a `TypingTransformation` to the data extracted in the first stage named `green_tripdata0_raw` which will parse the data and produce an output dataset called `green_tripdata0` with correctly typed data.
 To do this we have to tell Arc how to parse the `string` data back into their original data types (like `timestamp` or `integer`).
-To do this transformation we need some way to pass in the description of how to parse the data and that is described in the `metadata` file passed in using the `schemaURI` key and described in the next step.
+To do this transformation we need some way to pass in the description of how to parse the data and that is described in the `schema` file passed in using the `schemaURI` key and described in the next step.

 ```json
 {